minitest-reporters/minitest-reporters/README.md

 Minitest::Reporters.use!
 [Minitest::Reporters::SpecReporter.new, Minitest::Reporters::JUnitReporter.new]
 ```

-If RubyMate, TeamCity, RubMine or VIM presence us detected, reporter is automatically chosen.
+If RubyMate, TeamCity, RubyMine or VIM presence is detected, the reporter will be automatically chosen,
+regardless of any reporters passed to the `use!` method.

 To override this behavior, you may set the ENV variable MINITEST_REPORTER:

 ```sh
 export MINITEST_REPORTER=JUnitReporter
 ```

-Overall ENV detection is based on presence of certain ENV variables and are evaulated in the following order:
+Detection of those systems is based on presence of certain ENV variables and are evaulated in the following order:

 MINITEST_REPORTER => use reporter indicated in env variable
 TM_PID => RubyMateReporter
 RM_INFO => RubyMineReporter